SaurabhJamadagni/100DaysOfSwiftUI/Notes/day_39.md

 ```

 - A scroll view will create all the views inside it immediately.
 It won't wait for you to scroll to that element to create it.
 We can immediately understand the efficiency consequences of this.
-- To counter this, we can use LazyHStack and LazyVStack.
+- To counter this, we can use `LazyHStack` and `LazyVStack`.
 - They work the same way as the normal stacks but they load their content on demand.
 This minimized the system resources being used.
 - A lazy stack fill take up all the available space unlike a normal stack which only uses as much space as required on the screen.
-- We can make horizontal scroll views by passing .horizontal as parameter in the ScrollView.
+- We can make horizontal scroll views by passing `.horizontal` as parameter in the ScrollView.

 ### Pushing new Views on the stack using Navigation Link

-- NavigationLink basically allows us to direct to a different view from any view.
+- `NavigationLink` basically allows us to direct to a different view from any view.

 ```swift
 var body: some View {